pavan1417/HDApp/README.md

 ### credit

-- A big thanks to [Anuj vyas](https://github.com/anujvyas/Diabetes-Prediction-Deployment) as I got the desinging idea of web app from his projects on github.
+- A big thanks to [pavan](https://github.com/pavan1417) as I got the desinging idea of web app from his projects on github.

 **Some Useful Resources**